gaurav3014/On-device-LLM/README.md

 This section initializes the WebLLM engine and sets up model loading with real-time progress tracking.
 The selected model is used for generating responses in the chat.

 ### Chat with Page
-Handles message interactions between the user and the AI agent, including sending messages, receiving responses, and updating the UI dynamically.
+Handles message interactions between the user and the AI Moedl, including sending messages, receiving responses, and updating the UI dynamically.

 ### Query Suggestion
 Uses metadata from the current page to generate suggested queries.
 The metadata includes the webpage title, description, and keywords.